na-na-hi/renget/archive/BulkGuide.md

 Sex: Male
 Ability: Limber
 Location: Grass Continent
 He's a common thug who was unexpectedly recruited into Nickel's burgeoning gang.
-He's gruff and aggressive, but simultaneously cautious, being untrusting of his boss at first, alongside expressing concerns about the perceived sketchiness of a mission Thicket sent them on, which wound up being a house bombing.
+He's gruff and aggressive, but simultaneously cautious, being untrusting of his boss at first, alongside expressing concerns about the perceived sketchiness of a mission Thicket sent them on which wound up being a house bombing.

 Thicket (Floette):